1995parham-teaching/tinyurl/README.md

 The infrastructure layer does the actual using of third party libraries and resides in `infra` package.
 Actual implementation always goes into the `infra` package.

+## Repositories

+To facilitate database access, we've defined repository interfaces within the `domain` package.
+These form the contract for our data access methods.
+Corresponding implementations can be found in the `infra` package, ensuring a separation of concerns between our domain definitions and infrastructure-specific code.

+### Repository Interfaces

+- The interfaces are prefixed with `repo` to denote their role as repositories within the domain layer.

+### Implementation

+- The actual implementations carry a `db` prefix, indicating their direct interaction with the database and their role within the infrastructure layer.